eliamounier/optoprotein-fitness-prediction/README.md

 # Notebooks

 - `demo_model_analysis.ipynb`: Evaluate the models' performance using our data and demo data from the 'combining-evolutionary-and-assay-labelled-data' GitHub repository.
-- `model_analysis.ipynb`: Evaluate the models' performance based on our data and demo data from the 'combining-evolutionary-and-assay-labelled-data' GitHub repository.
+- `model_analysis.ipynb`: Evaluate the models' performance based on our data and the demo data from the 'combining-evolutionary-and-assay-labelled-data' GitHub repository.
 - `label_data.ipynb`: Process the label dataset to suit our models.
 - `msa_exploration.ipynb`: Analyze the evolutionary dataset and convert it into an A2M format.
 - `sequence_analysis.ipynb`: Identify the optimal protein sequence for a specific function, in our case, high fitness under light conditions while low fitness in dark conditions.